 The reality today is that trivia for bars doesn’t require an outside host.
 Wait, what?
 Yes, thousands of bars and restaurants are taking a do-it-yourself approach to running live trivia.
 Some go 100% DIY and write the questions themselves (although this isn’t recommended, see mistake #4).

 Others are using bar trivia systems that include access to 700,000+ questions, with more added daily.
-These systems let players submit answers using handheld tablets, instead of the old school pen-and-paper method.
-That means scoring is automatic and the system is so simple that bartenders, managers, and other staff members can host trivia night.
+These systems let players submit answers using handheld tablets, instead of the old-school pen-and-paper method.
+That means scoring is automatic and the system is so simple that bartenders, managers, and other staff members can host a trivia night.
 Players can bond with your bar’s staff instead of an outside host.
 You’ll save serious cash.
 It’s win-win trivia for bars…

 Mistake 2) Host Bar Trivia on Friday Night